davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 > The numbers I would cite would be by 2010: 30GHz, 10billion transistors, and 1 tera-instruction per second.-- [Pat Gelsinger, Intel CTO, April 2002][12]

-It's clear that without a breakthrough in material science the likelihood of a return to the days of 52% year on year growth in CPU performances is diminishingly small.
+It's clear that without a breakthrough in material science the likelihood of a return to the days of 52% year on year growth in CPU performance is vanishingly small.
 The common consensus is that the fault lies not with the material science itself, but how the transistors are being used.
 The logical model of sequential instruction flow as expressed in silicon has lead to this expensive endgame.

-There are many presentations online that rehash this material.
+There are many presentations online that rehash this point.
 They all have the same prediction -- computers in the future will not be programmed like they are today.
 Some argue it'll look more like graphics cards with hundreds of very dumb, very incoherent processors.
 Others argue that Very Long Instruction Word (VLIW) computers will become predominant.
 All agree that our current sequential programming languages will not be compatible with these kinds of processors.

 My view is that these predictions are right, the outlook for hardware manufacturers saving us at this point is grim.
 However, there is _enormous_ scope to optimise the programs today we write for the hardware we have today.
 Rick Hudson spoke at GopherCon 2015 about [re engaging with a "virtuous cycle"][8] of software that works _with_ the hardware we have today, not indiferent of it.

-Over from 2015 to 2018 looking at the graphs I showed earlier, with at best a 5-8% improvement in integer performance and less than that in memory latency, the Go team decreased the garbage collector pause by [two orders of magnitude][11].
+Looking at the graphs I showed earlier, from 2015 to 2018 with at best a 5-8% improvement in integer performance and less than that in memory latency, the Go team have decreased the garbage collector pause times by [two orders of magnitude][11].
+None of this came from hardware, a Go 1.11 program exhibits significantly better GC latency than the same program on the same hardware using Go 1.6.

 So, for best performance on today's hardware in today's world, you need a programming language which: